GrimTheReaper/gitgazer/README.md

 # GitGazer

-A challenge entry for CenturyLink (1/3), written in Golang.
+A challenge entry for CenturyLink, written in Golang.

 ## Requirements:
 - Golang >1.8